 The 5626’s contoured case is reminiscent of the legendary 1967 Grand Seiko “44GS” but perhaps even more attractively rendered.
 Like the 44GS, the 56KS features a beveled ring around the crystal that sits above the sharply-sculpted and polished body and lugs.
 That said, the 56KS differed with its long, elegant lugs that draw attention to the dial rather than the case.

 The long, thin applied chiseled hour markers haven’t been duplicated by Seiko or Grand Seiko since the 5626, standing out in contrast to the fatter markers found on the 44GS and modern watches.
 Even more unique, the King Seiko eschews the trademark sword hands of the Grand Seiko line for impossibly-thin pencil hands that complement these fine markers.

-This King Seiko comes with a leather rally strap, nylon NATO strap, Pelican travel case, and springbar tool.
+This King Seiko comes with a leather strap, nylon strap, rugged travel case, and springbar tool.

 DIAL: Steel-grey/blue starburst King Seiko and Hi-Beat-signed dial, with matching stick hour, minute, and chronograph hands; dial is also signed "Chronometer Officially Certified."
 Of note, day and date works as designed - only set these with the minute and hour hands at the six o'clock position to avoid damage.